sweet12prof/AssemblerUI/README.md

 * The assembler discards any vertical white space
 * With horizontal space, **Keep it to one space**, to avoid any bugs(Fixing it soon)
 * Load the asm file and hit compile/run
-* A hex file is generated in asm file directory after run
+* A binary file is generated in asm file directory after run
-* A sample asm file is included in the directory, to demonstrate the assembler at work.
+* A sample asm file is included in the directory, to serve as a demonstration of the assembler at work.